-In certain instances, the nature of the danger/emergency work required may prevent the occupiers from remaining in the building; in that situation, occupants will have to move out immediately, and we can apply to the Sheriff for a warrant for removal if necessary.
+In certain instances, the nature of the danger / mergency work required may prevent the occupiers from remaining in the building; in that situation, occupants will have to move out immediately, and we can apply to the Sheriff for a warrant for removal if necessary.

-If the Council has to undertake works to make a building safe the Council will seek to recover these costs (including an administration, tendering and contract charge) from the owners of the property.
+If the Council has to undertake works to make a building safe the Council will seek to recover these costs (including an administration, tendering and contract charge currently set at 20%) from the owners of the property.